Linear Model and Extensions: Preface

 \paragraph*{Advanced econometric models} After the linear model, many econometric textbooks cover the instrumental variable models and panel data models.
 For these more specialized topics, \citet{wooldridge2010econometric} is a canonical textbook.

 \paragraph*{Advanced biostatistics models} This book covers the generalized estimating equation in Chapter \ref{chapter::gee}.
-For analyzing longitudinal data, linear and generalized linear mixed effects models are powerful tools. \citet{fitzmaurice2012applied} is a canonical textbook on applied longitudinal data analysis.
+For analyzing longitudinal data, linear and generalized linear mixed effects models are powerful tools. \citet{fitzmaurice2012applied} is a canonical textbook on applied longitudinal data analysis. \citet{peter2007correlated} is a textbook on general correlated data analysis.

 This book also covers the Cox proportional hazards model in Chapter \ref{chapter::survival-analysis}.
 For more advanced methods for survival analysis, \citet{kalbfleisch2011statistical} is a canonical textbook.

 \paragraph*{Causal inference} I do not cover causal inference in this book intentionally.
 To minimize the overlap of the materials, I wrote another textbook on causal inference \citep{ding2023first}.
-However, I did teach a version of ``Linear Model'' with a causal inference unit after introducing the basics of linear model and logistic model.
+However, at UC Berkeley, I did teach a version of ``Linear Model'' with a causal inference unit after introducing the basics of linear model and logistic model.
 Students seemed to like it because of the connections between statistical models and causal inference.